 Distributor Action: If the wholesale distributor cannot read the bar code on a case, it should first eliminate scanner and user error as the reason (e.g., confirm that scanner is in good working order, that scanner has been updated with latest software, that user has been instructed properly).
 If the 2D bar code on the each/lowest saleable unit still cannot be scanned and read, the product will be quarantined, and the manufacturer will be notified.
+They should work with the manufacturer to further disposition the product.

 ° If the product is brought into inventory and then quarantined, it is likely that the product will move through the normal morgue/reclamation process and be processed